DeltaCharlie8/tech511-cloud-linux/linux-learning/README.md

 ## Changing file permissions
 1. What command changes file permissions?

     The command is:

     chmod

     (stands for change mode).

 2. To change permissions on a file, what must the end user be?
 (2 answers)

     The owner of the file.

     Or the root (superuser).

 3. Examples with chmod on testfile.txt:

-a) Set User = read, Group = read+write+execute, Other = read+write only
+    a.
+Set User = read, Group = read+write+execute, Other = read+write only

         Using symbolic method:
         chmod u=r, g=rwx, o=rw testfile.txt

         Using numeric method:
         User r-- = 4
         Group rwx = 7
         Other rw- = 6
         chmod 476 testfile.txt

-b) Add execute permissions (to all entities)
+    b.
+Add execute permissions (to all entities)

         Symbolic:
         chmod a+x testfile.txt
         (a = all, +x = add execute).

-c) Take write permissions away from Group
+    c.
+Take write permissions away from Group

         Symbolic:
         chmod g-w testfile.txt

-d) Use numeric values to give User = read+write, Group = read, Other = no access
+    d.
+Use numeric values to give User = read+write, Group = read, Other = no access

         User rw- = 6
         Group r-- = 4
         Other --- = 0
         chmod 640 testfile.txt

 ## Bash script to install Nginx
-to link to bash script, drag the file in, hold shift and let go.
-You can now access it here [text](bash-scripts/prov-nginx.sh)
+To link to bash script, drag the file in, hold shift and let go.
+You can now access it here [bash script](bash-scripts/prov-nginx.sh)

 ## Managing processes in Linux
 what is a process